Murovdağ: Name

+According to Armenian linguist Hrachia Acharian, the name Mrav derives from the Armenian word mar’ 'darkness, fog' and means 'foggy'.

 History

 Following the First Nagorno-Karabakh War, the mountain ridge formed the northern part of the line of contact separating the self-proclaimed Republic of Artsakh from Azerbaijan.
 Its southern slopes ran through the Martakert region of Nagorno-Karabakh.
 In late 1993–early 1994, the ridge was the scene of the bloodiest battle of the First Nagorno-Karabakh War that ended in an Armenian victory.

 During the 2020 Nagorno-Karabakh war, the peak of Murovdag came under Azerbaijani control.